consuming a meal containing fat, the blood undergoes a transient

 liver within two to six hours of their formation.
 The remaining

-IDL transform into Low Density Lipoproteins (LDL) which circulate
+IDL transforms into Low Density Lipoproteins (LDL) which circulate

 for approximately two and a half days before binding to LDL receptors